 Senator Sue Rezin was elected to the Illinois House of Representatives in November of 2010, and was then appointed to the Illinois State Senate.
 She was sworn in as State Senator on December 14, 2010, and has continually represented the 38th Legislative District since then.
-Currently, she serves as Assistant Leader in the Senate Republican Caucus, but was recently appointed to be Deputy Minority Leader, which will take affect after an official vote on the Illinois Senate floor in January.
+She was chosen as Deputy Minority Leader of the Senate Republican Caucus in 2021.

-Senator Rezin currently serves as the Minority Spokesperson on the Senate Energy and Public Utilities and Senate Revenue committees.
-She is also a member of the Education, Executive, and Government Accountability and Pensions committees, as well as a member of the Joint Committee on Administrative Rules.
+Senator Rezin currently serves as the Minority Spokesperson for the Senate Early Childhood Education Committee as well as a member of the Senate Executive, Education, Energy and Public Utilities, and Health and Human Services committees.
+She also serves as a member of the Joint Committee on Administrative Rules.

-Additional committee and task force appointments have included the Education Funding Reform Commission, Education Funding Advisory Committee, the Young Adult Heroin Use Task Force, the Social Security Retirement Pay Task Force, the Illinois Veterans Advisory Council, the Task Force on Hydraulic Fracturing Regulation, the Illinois Electric Vehicle Advisory Council the Joint Committee on Administrative Rules (JCAR), and the Unemployment Insurance Task Force.
+Additional committee and task force appointments have included the Education Funding Reform Commission, Education Funding Advisory Committee, the Young Adult Heroin Use Task Force, the Social Security Retirement Pay Task Force, the Illinois Veterans Advisory Council, the Task Force on Hydraulic Fracturing Regulation, the Illinois Electric Vehicle Advisory Council, and the Unemployment Insurance Task Force.

 Senator Rezin helped establish the Grundy County summer internship program.
 Teaming up with the Grundy Area Vocational Center, the Grundy Economic Development Council, and several local employers, Senator Rezin has helped dozens of students obtain high quality internships.
 The goal is to not only provide students with a real world, hands on experience at great companies, but to entice students to stay in the area by working here.

 Senator Rezin also established the Illinois Valley Flood Resiliency Alliance (IVFRA).
 The IVFRA brings communities, local governments, and emergency personnel together to help them prepare for extreme weather events, especially floods, through education, communication, and the purchasing of flood prevention materials.
 The IVFRA originally included LaSalle, Grundy, Bureau, and Putnam counties.
 It has since added several more.
-The IVFRA will soon develop a resiliency plan for the region.
-The IVFRA is also helping secure grant funding for communities to help prevent flood losses.
+The IVFRA also helps secure grant funding for communities to help prevent flood losses.

 In 2015, Senator Rezin and several local employers teamed up with Joliet Junior College to establish the Operations Engineering and Technician technical program at JJC.
 It’s part of Senator Rezin’s goal to bridge the gap between high school and industry in the 38th Senate District.
 This program will help provide that pipeline for students.
 With anticipated industry growth and an increasing number of retirees in the coming years, many openings for well-paying, stable jobs are expected at energy and manufacturing companies, especially in Senator Rezin’s district.